 Cody on one of his favorite activities.

-Cody has come so far and is showing what a loving, intelligent, and funny guy he is.
-I cannot wait to see how much further he blossoms as he continues to learn how wonderful touch is.
+guy he is.
+I cannot wait to see how much further he blossoms as he

 Cody is a very loving boy, but humans set up his world so that he'd never get regular touch for several years.
 He would get vet checkups that required sudden touch and possibly rough handling, and then nothing for many months afterwards.
 It is no surprise then that touch, while something he enjoys, can be very overwhelming for him and causes him to feel that he has to growl to stop the touch.